List of Marvel Comics characters: A: Pantheon version

 Ajax first appeared in The Incredible Hulk (vol. 2) #379 (March 1991), and was created by writer Peter David and artist Dale Keown.

 Ajax is a member of the Pantheon and descendant of Agamemnon, along with Achilles, Atalanta, Cassiopeia, Delphi, Hector, Paris, Perseus, Prometheus, and Ulysses.
-They battle the Hulk before eventually befriending him, considering him an honorary member of the group.
+They battle the Hulk, but come to befriend him, considering him an honorary member of the group.

 Similar to the Hulk, Ajax possesses immense strength that increases with his level of rage.
 However, he is so large that he cannot move quickly without a special exoskeleton battle-suit.

 Albert

 Albert is a character appearing in American comic books published by Marvel Comics.
 The character is usually depicted as an ally of Wolverine and is a sapient automaton or android.
-Albert, created by Larry Hama and Marc Silvestri, first appeared in Wolverine (vol. 2) #37 (suspended in a tank of liquid) and officially appeared in Wolverine (vol. 2) #38.
+Albert, created by Larry Hama and Marc Silvestri, first appeared in Wolverine (vol. 2) #37 (suspended in a tank of liquid).
+He made his full debut in the following issue, Wolverine #38.

-Albert is a robot double of Wolverine who was created along with his counterpart Elsie-Dee by Donald Pierce.
+Albert is a robot double of Wolverine who was created along with Elsie-Dee by Donald Pierce.
 These androids were designed to kill Wolverine.
 The double was to trap the real Wolverine in a burning building, upon which Elsie-Dee would detonate with sufficient force to kill.
-Initially, Albert had a primitive artificial brain with limited higher logic functions and no emotions, and he was not referred to with a name but as "Dummy".
+Initially, Albert has a primitive artificial brain with limited higher logic functions and no emotions, and he was not referred to with a name but as "Dummy".

-Pierce's plan to kill Wolverine failed when the Reaver Bonebreaker accidentally gave Elsie-Dee enhanced artificial intelligence.
-As a result, she defused the detonation sequence and enhanced the primitive intelligence of her counterpart.
+Pierce's plan to kill Wolverine fails when Bonebreaker accidentally gives Elsie-Dee enhanced artificial intelligence.
+As a result, she defuses her own detonation sequence and enhances Albert's intelligence.
 It was at this point that Elsie-Dee named him as Albert, after Albert Einstein.
-Having met Wolverine, Albert and Elsie-Dee decided the mutant was a noble person and abandoned their mission.
-While Elsie-Dee saved Wolverine while they were in a burning building, Albert raided an electronic store and hacked into NASA's supercomputers to find a way to crack Pierce's programming.
-After crunching the numbers and sending them to Elsie-Dee, Albert was shot by the police.
-Albert rebuilt himself in the police evidence locker, and stole a stealth bomber before linking up with Elsie-Dee.

-The two robots risked their artificial lives several times for each other and for Wolverine.
-At some point, they traveled in time and had several adventures, even teaming up with Bloodscream, an old enemy of Wolverine, while Albert gained a leadership role with a local Indian tribe.
+Having met Wolverine, Albert and Elsie-Dee decide not to kill him and abandon their mission.